MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-new-admin-center.md

 > [!NOTE]
 > Some functionality is introduced gradually to organizations that have opted in to the [Targeted release option in Office 365](/office365/admin/manage/release-options-in-office-365).
 This means that you may not yet see some features or they may look different than what is described in this article.

-## Schedule for releasing the new SharePoint admin center
+## Go to the classic experience

 The new SharePoint admin center is now available worldwide to customers who have selected the standard release option.
-You'll need to switch back to it to perform some tasks.
-You'll be able to continue using the classic SharePoint admin center for several months before we begin retiring it.
+To perform some tasks, you'll still need to use the classic experience.

 To switch back to the classic SharePoint admin center: